Spring is Coming

 Once you have your new insoles, it’s important to give your feet time to adjust.
 Your body has gotten used to its current alignment, so introducing proper support can feel a little different at first.
 Don’t be surprised if they don’t feel perfect right out of the box.
 Start by wearing your orthotics for just an hour or two on the first day.
 Gradually increase the wear time over the next week or two.
 This break-in period allows your foot muscles and joints to adapt to the new, healthier alignment without causing discomfort.
 Before you know it, you won’t want to go without them.

-Making Your Insoles Last
+How to Make Your Insoles Last Longer

 Investing in a quality pair of orthotics is a big step toward better foot health.
 Once you have them, you’ll want to make sure you get the most out of them.
 With a little care and attention, you can keep your insoles providing comfort and support for months to come.